MonsOlympus/UE4-WikiBook/References/Interfaces.md

 # Interfaces
 Interfaces in Unreal Engine are an extremely useful tool though I feel they are underused because of the difficulty with implementation.
 These dont use standard C++ interfaces, tney have more in common with java interfaces but you have to be careful because the compiler has no knowledge so it wont give you clean error messages.

+Interfaces can help you cut down on casting classes saving resources in the process, you can easily implement the same function across classes but interfaces allow you to call the function without knowing the class of the object by calling through the implemented interface instead.

 ## Interface Declaration
 Header
 ```c++